Arkit28/Software-Systems---Assignment1/README.md

 # Software-Systems---Assignment1
-Shell in C yuddddddyyyyyyyy gang
+Shell in C
+by arhcit and shashank
+hi